 Tom regularly produces documentary films for New Media Advocacy Project on issues around the world and contributes to human rights investigations with Amnesty International.
 Currently he is working on the long term project DEFENDER, documenting environmental and human rights defenders under threat for their work in Colombia in collaboration with CAJAR, a Colombian human rights legal collective.

 His work has also appeared in The Guardian, The Atlantic, Science Magazine, Al Jazeera and has had exhibitions at the Melkweg in Amsterdam, the Bronx Documentary Center and the Centro Cultural Casa Bolivar in Bogotá, Colombia.
-He also conducts video workshops and trainings for Colombian journalists and contributes to El Espectador.
+He also contributes to Colombian national newspaper El Espectador.

 Tom is currently based in Bogota, Colombia and available for assignments in the Americas and just about anywhere else.